khaledhajeid/CPF-Hackathon/production_blueprints/01-PROJECT_VISION_AND_PHASE1_SCOPE.md

 ---

-## 7. Strategy: "Opportunities and Events" & the external Impact System
+## 7. Strategy: "Opportunities and Events" & the external Impact System (Athar Sphere)

-**Critical constraint from the client:** CPF already has (or is building, separately from this engagement) an **"Impact System"** — a separate system of record for opportunities, events, registrations, and impact tracking. **This engineering team is explicitly NOT building the Impact System.** Our relationship to it is strictly as a **consumer of its external API.**
+**Critical constraint from the client:** CPF already has (or is building, separately from this engagement) an **"Impact System" — confirmed by the IT team to be Athar Sphere** — a separate system of record for opportunities, events, registrations, and impact tracking. **This engineering team is explicitly NOT building Athar Sphere.** Our relationship to it is strictly as a **consumer of its external API.**

+### 7.0 What's now confirmed vs. still pending (per IT team alignment notes)

+- **Confirmed:** Activities will be linked to Athar Sphere — this validates the integration seam already designed below (§7's Phase 1/Phase 2 split, and the `Activity.source` field in `03-...md` §4.2/`05-DATA_MODEL_ERD.md`).
+No architectural change needed; this is exactly the shape already planned for.
+- **Pending from the Athar Sphere team:** the API version, endpoint, authentication token, and expected response/outcome shape.
+Until these arrive, the Phase 1 mock shape in `03-...md` §4.2 is our best-effort anticipation, not a confirmed contract — treat it as provisional and expect the adapter/serializer layer described in §7's "Phase 2 strategy" below to absorb whatever the real shape turns out to be.
+- **Pending decision:** whether **target audience criteria** for activities/opportunities (who is eligible — age, governorate, program affiliation, etc.) are enforced as **strict requirements** or used as **flexible/advisory criteria**.
+This will be decided through Athar Sphere, not by this engineering team, and it materially affects whether eligibility becomes a hard filter or a soft recommendation in the UI — do not build either behavior prematurely; treat it as an open question tracked alongside the other pending items in §5.
+- **Pending finalization:** the **QR code flow** (presumably for event check-in/attendance, though the exact use case hasn't been specified yet) still needs to be finalized with Marei's team (Ahmad Marei, already referenced elsewhere in this document as the owner of the AI Pathway Wizard logic and the About-page map asset) or whichever team owns it.
+No QR-related model or UI should be built until this is confirmed — added to the pending-content list in §5.
+- **Confirmed requirement:** the Athar Sphere dashboard should be **synced where relevant** — read as: wherever Athar Sphere's own dashboard and the CPF website both display the same underlying activity/opportunity data, they must not drift out of sync.
+This reinforces the existing "Django as sole integration point, single source of truth re-exposed via our own API" design in §7's Phase 2 strategy and `03-...md` §5 — it does not require a new architectural pattern, just confirms the one already chosen is the right one.

 ### Phase 1 strategy
 "Opportunities and Events" content — the Activities calendar, the Programs catalog's live event data, and anything that in a mature system would be Impact-System-sourced — is **hardcoded/mocked** in Phase 1: